Sheldon-Lloyd/Cyber.Beast/comic/max/readme.md

 Max prepares for the championship training, stratigizing, and developing more tech.

-With Airiona no longer apart of the team she must be replaced By Airiona which means she must be replaced by Xenos
+With Airiona no longer apart of the team she must be replaced By Minia which means she must be replaced by Xenos

 Max thinks about spike he starts to contemplate the potential ramifications of creating this technology